AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Hardware.md

 | `framebuffer-unifiedmem`          | 0x00000080 | Raises VRAM to 2Gb.
 Might be useful for 4K displays.   |
 | `framebuffer-...`                 |            | Setting correct framebuffer connectors and values for HDMI output. |

-There are some GPU glitches in Ventura related to HDR, if your display has that option.
+There are some GPU glitches related to HDR, if your display has that option.
 Noticeable when playing HDR videos and some screensavers (including stock Drift one).
 Possibly they could be resolved via EDID injection or similar black magic (feel free to make PR if you know how to do that).
 Easier option is to disable automatic switching to HDR (GPU struggles with 4K HDR anyway):

 - Holding Alt, launch System Settings.
 - Still holding Alt, open Displays tab.